-Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements Survey results of personnel perception of organizational environment for promotion of gender equality scored a positive rating of 50-64 percent.
-Survey results of personnel perception of organizational environment for promotion of gender equality scored a positive rating of 65-80 percent.
-Survey results of personnel perception of organizational environment for promotion of gender equality scored a positive rating of over 80 percent.
+Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements Survey results of personnel perception Survey results of personnel perception Survey results of personnel perception of organizational environment for of organizational environment for of organizational environment for promotion of gender equality scored a promotion of gender equality scored a promotion of gender equality scored a positive rating of 50-64 percent . positive rating of 65-80 percent . positive rating of over 80 percent .